Timeular/nytta/email/spring/README.md

 ## Latest release

-The most recent release is spring-email 5.3.0, released February 10, 2022.
+The most recent release is spring-email 5.3.1, released May 24, 2022.

 ### Maven